-Anyone with dependents should ensure that they have adequate life insurance in place, particularly when they begin to consider major financial commitments such as mortgages.
-The point of life insurance is to protect family and/or dependents in the event of the death of the policyholder.
+Anyone with dependents should ensure that they have adequate permanent life insurance in place, particularly when they begin to consider major financial commitments such as mortgages.
+The point of life insurance is to protect the family and/or dependents in the event of the death of the policyholder.

 In simple terms, a life insurance policy pays out a specified amount, when the policyholder – usually the major breadwinner – dies.
 But, as with all major financial policies, there are different types of life insurance and it is vital that consumers do their homework first to make sure they have the correct policy in place for their needs.

 Term assurance, for example, is the simplest and cheapest form of life insurance.
 It pays out if the policyholder dies within a specific period, usually the term of a mortgage.
 There are different types of term assurance, such as level, decreasing and increasing term assurance, normally based on the specific type of mortgage of the policyholder.
 But it is important to remember that term assurance is there for the protection of dependents and does not payout if the policyholder is alive at the end of the term.

 Some policies allow you to convert to endowment and “whole of life” insurance – this covers the policyholder for the whole of his/her life and not just the term of the mortgage – but they generally tend to be more expensive.

 Premiums for all kinds of life insurance vary, dependent on age, health and lifestyle factors such as smoking.
 People without dependents generally do not need life insurance and should look to other products to protect their mortgage or secure their future financial security.

 Most householders routinely underestimate how much it would cost to replace their home and its contents should either be ruined or lost.
 Therefore, it is vital that all householders ensure they have adequate insurance in place to protect their homes and their contents.

 There are two separate types of home insurance: